 All applicants from countries where English is not the official language are required to submit the scores from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Preference will be given to applicants with a TOEFL score of 95 internet-based or higher or an IELTS score of 7.0 or higher.
 Test must be taken within two years of program term of entry (August).

 Admission to the JSD program is for the fall semester only.
 Applications will be considered on a rolling basis starting October 30.
-To receive maximum consideration, interested candidates must submit their completed applications by February 15, 2018.
+To receive maximum consideration, interested candidates must submit a completed application by February 15.

 University of Illinois at Urbana-Champaign Annual Security Report